 Saturday, Oct.
 5 at 5:30 p.m., Carsons Grove

-Consider The Source is an instrumental trio from New York City playing “Sci-Fi Middle Eastern Fusion,” a hypnotic blend of styles with complex time signatures that groove and move like rolling thunder.
-This is music for the brain and body, balancing the cerebral and emotional, the intellectual and primal, where progressive rock meets jazz frenzy bursting with white-hot musical interplay.
-With kaleidoscopic soundscapes and bone-shaking riffs, the Village Voice described their alien approach as "Mesmerizing World Metal."
+Consider the Source is an instrumental trio from NYC playing “Sci-Fi Middle Eastern Fusion,” a hypnotic blend of styles with complex time signatures that groove and move like rolling thunder.
+They balance the intellectual and primal, as progressive rock meets jazz frenzy bursting with white-hot musical interplay.
+With kaleidoscopic soundscapes and bone-shaking riffs, their alien approach was described as "mesmerizing world metal."

 Yes Darling is the lovable new duo of Ryan Montbleau and Hayley Jane.
 Ryan is an acclaimed singer and guitarist with a gift for melody and open-hearted songwriting that perfectly complements Hayley's massive vocal talents.
 As a singer, songwriter and dancer, she commands the stage with style, grace and a dynamic force that brings joy and inspiration.
 They're also both appearing with their own bands at Shakori Hills this fall.